rizinorg/cutter/docs/source/building.rst

 Building Steps
 ~~~~~~~~~~~~~~

 The recommended way to build Cutter on Linux is by using CMake.
-Simply invoke CMake to build Cutter and its dependency rizin.
+Simply invoke CMake to build Cutter and its dependency Rizin.

 .. code:: sh